-- 7.4 Other functions such as Emergency Planning, Business Resilience, Risk Management and Insurance operate within the Audit & Management Assurance Section and are managed by the CIA.
-However, Internal Audit engagements of these areas will be overseen by the Deputy Chief Internal Auditor (DCIA). - 7.5 The CIA (and DCIA when overseeing the areas outlined in 7.4) has direct access and freedom to report in his/her name and without fear or favour to all officers, Senior Management and Councillors (including the Chair of the Audit and Governance Committee) and particularly to those charged with governance. - 7.6 Internal Auditors must remain independent; therefore, Auditors will be independent of the activities audited to enable staff to perform their duties in a way that allows them to make impartial, objective and effective professional judgements and recommendations.
+- 11.4 Other functions such as Emergency Planning, Business Resilience, Risk Management and Insurance operate within the Audit & Management Assurance Section and are managed by the CIA.
+This presents an inherent conflict of interest risk for the CIA for the audit of those areas.
+Therefore, Internal Audit engagements of these areas will be overseen by the Deputy Chief Internal Auditor (DCIA). - 11.5 The CIA (and DCIA when overseeing the areas outlined in 11.4) has direct access and freedom to report in his/her name and without fear or favour to all officers, Senior

+Management and Councillors (including the Chair of the Audit and Governance Committee) and particularly to those charged with governance.

+- 11.6 Internal Auditors must remain independent; therefore, Auditors will be independent of the activities audited to enable staff to perform their duties in a way that allows them to make impartial, objective and effective professional judgements and recommendations.
 As such, Audit staff will not ordinarily have any operational responsibilities or involvement in system design unless approved by the CIA.
-Further to this, audit staff will not assess specific operations for which they have had any responsibility within the previous year. - 7.7 The CIA will report annually to the CFO (S151) and the Audit and Governance Committee that independence and objectivity has been maintained.
+Further to this, audit staff will not assess specific operations for which they have had any responsibility within the previous year. - 11.7 The CIA will report annually to the CFO (S151) and the Audit and Governance Committee that independence and objectivity has been maintained.
 If this is not the case, disclosure will be made, this for example may be as a result of resource limitations, conflicts of interest or restricted access to records.